6 Metrics That Measure The Success of a Press Release Service

 You have to track the performance of your campaign.
 It is your basis for your future activities.
 It is how you’ll know whether you need to change, adjust or delete something.

-In hiring a press release distribution service, ask for tracking reports that give you these 6 metrics:
+In hiring a press release distribution online business service, ask for tracking reports that give you these 6 metrics:

 The amount of reads.